-Carrying cash can be risky, but it’s often the best way to pay for things when you’re traveling.
+Carrying cash can be risky, but it’s often the best way to pay for things when traveling.
 If you’re worried about carrying too much cash, you can also consider getting a travel credit card.
-This will allow you to withdraw cash from ATMs without having to carry around a lot of money.
+This will allow you to withdraw cash from ATMs without carrying around a lot of money.

 Be aware of your surroundings